 - sugar for sprinkling over the top (optional but recommended)

 Homemade crostata can be made in a tart pan or other shallow baking pans with or without removable bottoms.
-For a frame of reference, I’ve used an 11-inch (28cm) tart pan without a removable bottom for this post.
-If you use a smaller pan, you can make the crust slightly thicker which is really good, or use the excess dough to make little cookies.
+They can even be made using a regular pie tin if you don’t own a tart pan.
+For this post, I’ve used an 11-inch (28cm) tart pan without a removable bottom.
+If you use a 9 or 10-inch tart pan, you can make the bottom crust slightly thicker, or use the excess dough to make little cookies.

 - Preheat oven to 350°F/180°C & prepare a 9 to 11-inch (23-28cm) tart pan.
-Butter the tart pan using your hands to be sure to get into all the crevices.
-Add about 1/4 cup of flour to the pan and tap it around to cover the entire surface, tap out any excess flour and set aside.
+Butter the tart pan using your hands or pastry brush being sure to get into all the crevices.
+Add about 1/4 cup of flour to the pan and tap it around to cover the entire surface with flour.
+Remove any excess flour and set aside.

-- Measure out the dry ingredients.
+- Whisk the dry ingredients.
 In a medium-sized mixing bowl add the flour, salt, and baking powder and whisk well to combine.

-- Form the pastry into a disc & refrigerate it.
+- Form the shortcut pastry into a disc & refrigerate it.
 Add 2 tablespoons of flour to a non-stick Silpat or other surface and spread it out just slightly.
-Add the pasta frolla and gently start forming a disc incorporating the flour as needed in order to form a ball that doesn’t stick to your hands when pressed.
+Add the pasta frolla and gently start forming a disc incorporating the flour as needed to form a ball that doesn’t stick to your hands when pressed.
 If you need just a bit more or less flour that’s ok as long as you can form it into a soft disc without it sticking to the surface or your hands.
-Flatten it slightly and wrap it well with sustainable cling film and place it into the fridge for at least 2 hours and up to overnight.
+Flatten it slightly, wrap it in sustainable cling film, and place it into the fridge for at least 2 hours and up to overnight.

 - Make the lattice top and heart cutouts.
 Remove the smaller piece of dough from the fridge and roll it out as you did the first piece.
-Cut out 3 to 5 small hearts or other shapes and set aside.
+Cut out 3 to 5 small hearts or desired shapes and set aside.
 Next, cut long strips as evenly as possible using a pizza cutter or other wheeled dough cutter.
-Depending on the size of your tart pan, you will need at least 4 or 6 strips for the bottom layer and 7 to 9 strips for the top layer.
-For my 11-inch tart pan, I used 6 wider strips for the bottom (first) layer and 9 thinner strips for the top layer.
+Depending on the size of your tart pan, you will need 5-6 strips for the bottom layer and 7 to 9 strips for the top layer.
+For my 11-inch tart pan, I used 6 wider strips for the bottom layer and 9 thinner strips for the top layer.

 - Bake the crostata.
 Bake the crostata at 350°F/180°C for 10 minutes on the middle rack of the oven.
 Reduce the heat to 345°F/175°C and continue baking for 25 to 30 more minutes, or until just golden brown on top.
 Remove from the oven to a cooling rack and wait at least 2 hours before cutting into it.
 Once cooled, you may cover and refrigerate or freeze the crostata, or leave it covered at room temperature for up to 3 days, Enjoy!